T cell development, regulation, and plasticity,

 - How does successful immune therapy with a microbiome-derived peptide alter the T cell landscape in rheumatoid arthritis patients?

-- How is naive T cell development, regulation and plasticity altered in health, ageing and chronic inflammation ?
+- How is naive T cell development, regulation, and plasticity altered in health, aging and chronic inflammation?

 Utilizing state of the art techniques: